lsst-sitcom/sitcomtn-162/index.md

 \end{align}
 $$ (eqn1)

 In the specific case of cluster lensing, we are more interested in the tangential and cross shears around the cluster, split into radial bins.
-The response matrix R is first calculated on all galaxy ellipticities measurements from the four sheared catalogs, after all applied cuts, but prior to binning in order to improve the uncertainty of R. Then for each bin, the mean tangential and cross ellipticities are calculated from the uncalibrated galaxy ellipticity measurements in the non-sheared catalog.
-The response matrix R is then applied to the mean tangential and cross ellipticities to produce the calibrated tangential and cross shears for the bin.
+The response matrix R is first calculated on all galaxy ellipticities measurements from the four sheared catalogs, after all applied cuts, but prior to binning in order to improve the uncertainty of R. The calibration is then applied to the galaxies in the non-sheared catalog, producing the reduced shear.
+Using the utilities in the Cluster Lensing Mass Modeling (CLMM) code {cite:p}`clmm`, the mean tangential and cross terms are calculated from the calibrated shears for each radial bin.

+A note on coordinate systems: Both the Metadetection $g_1$ and $g_2$ shapes and the CLMM code used here utilize the "Euclidean" definition described in section 5.1 of {cite:p}`galsim`.

 ### Shear Results